sempernow/k8s-vanilla-ha-rhel9/README.md

 - Status of node(s) remains `NotReady` until the "Pod Nework" is configured by installing a CNI-compliant addon such as Calico.
   Perform such installs at any Master node.
 See "Install Pod Network" section.
+- `--apiserver-advertise-address $ip_of_this_control_node` : Useful if __this control node__ has more than one interface; bind to stable IP.
+    - Default is `0.0.0.0`, whereof K8s API listens on all interfaces, which is less secure and less stable.
+- `--control-plane-endpoint` : Useful to set single (shared) endpoint __for all nodes of the control plane__.
+This is typically the entrypoint to an external (HA) load balancer, making that the K8s-cluster entrypoint in effect for both control and data planes.
+    - Set this to either an IPv4 address or FQDN (`k8s.lime.lan`).

 ### Join programmatically